ydamni/cloud-is-free/projects/project-3/part-1/README.md

 The particularity of ECS is that the service needs either Fargate or EC2 in order to run its containers.
 Here it will be the **EC2 service that will be used because it is part of the Free Tier unlike Fargate**.

-Other services will be used (EFS, EBS & ECR) but will be detailed later in the project.
+Other services will be used (EFS, EBS) but will be detailed later in the project.

 Finally, it will be necessary to manage the access to the resources, so that: